Where We Work

 Healthcare

 For example, following the 2023 earthquakes, we deployed additional MMTs to provide primary healthcare services and strengthen health systems in the most affected areas.
-This proactive response was crucial in mitigating the disaster’s impact on an already vulnerable population.
+This proactive response was crucial in mitigating the disaster’s impact on an already affected population.

 We ensure that those in need receive referrals to specialized care, and provide essential medical support and supplies to patients with disabilities.